Pass CELTA and keep your sanity

 Two common complaints about English teachers are that firstly they speak too much and secondly the students speak too little.
 You could say this is one complaint, and certainly solving the second part should solve the first.

 The key to getting students doing most of the talking in a lesson is pair and group work.
 This is not difficult to do at all.
 For a vocabulary lesson, you can give students pictures to discuss together.
-Listen for the vocabulary, then afterwards, clarify any vocabulary they didn’t use, drill it and then go into a practice activity.
+Listen for the vocabulary, then afterwards, clarify any vocabulary they didn’t use, drill it and then go into a practice activityAn activity is any part of a lesson which involves students … More.
 This is much more engaging than students sitting and watching the teacher present 8-10 pictures and saying what they are.

 Peer checks are another simple way to have more student to student time.
-After an individual activity, have students check their answers together.
+After an individual activityAn activity is any part of a lesson which involves students … More, have students check their answers together.
 It’s simple, but effective.

 #8: Keep instructions simple